Feel Your Pain: Mastering Emotional Regulation

 First things first – you’ve got to know what you’re dealing with.
 Mindfulness is like turning on the lights in a dark room.

-Suddenly, you can see all the emotional furniture you’ve been stumbling over.
+Suddenly, you can see all the energetic furniture you’ve been stumbling over.

 Start by taking a few minutes each day to check in with yourself.
 How are you feeling?
 Where do you feel it in your body?